INTRODUCTION TO CLASSIFICATION IN BOWLS

 In the sport specific classification system, a class will usually include a variety of different medical diagnoses with a mixture of ambulant and wheelchair athletes in each.

-B1 – B4 being for bowlers with a visual disability.
-These have their own classification procedure that is governed by IBD.
+B1 – B4 is for bowlers with a Visual Impairment (VI’s) who have their own classification procedure that is governed by International Blind Bowls Association (IBBA) International Blind Bowls Association

-B5 – B8 is for bowlers with a physical disability.
+B5 – B8 is for bowlers with a physical disability (PD’s).
+The disability MUST be permanent and irreversible.

 When they exist with no other physical impairment, the following conditions do not make a person eligible for IBD classification: